[Case study]

 Most inground pools have a white fiberglass step located on the shallow side.
 This step has a tendency to split on the sides after harsh winters and unfortunately these breakages cannot be repaired and also require the canvas to be changed; the budgets are substantial.

-9. Removable ladder
+9. Removable inground pool ladder

 Even if several pools have a permanent step, it is not uncommon for a removable ladder to also be installed on the deep side.
 The removable ladder should not be left in the pool during the winter.
-Unfortunately, this oversight is frequent and most of the time causes the loss of the canvas; the ice pushes strongly against the ladder and its feet then perforate the canvas.
+Unfortunately, this oversight is frequent and most of the time causes the loss of the liner; the ice pushes strongly against the ladder and its feet then perforate the canvas.

 10. Sidewalk

-You should know that for the majority of pools with a canvas, the concrete pavement plays a very specific role and preserves the pool in the long term.
+You should know that for the majority of pools with a liner, the concrete pavement plays a very specific role and preserves the pool in the long term.
 In fact, the concrete sidewalk is used to prevent rainwater and water from melting snow from ending up near the walls.
 Water adds weight to the backfill material pressed against the walls and helps move the walls inward.
 Using a concrete sidewalk that is at least 36” long has been the rule of the art for over 30 years.
-However, it is to be expected that over time and the multiple freeze/thaw cycles of Quebec winters, concrete will tend to crack, crack and break up — this is inevitable.
+However, it is to be expected that over time and the multiple freeze/thaw cycles of Quebec winters, concrete will tend to crack and break up — this is inevitable.

 The concrete pavement must be maintained carefully and must sometimes be changed during the life of the pool, however, it should not be replaced by wood, paving stones (unless you put it over the concrete) or drill holes in it to install plantings.
 The concrete pavement in the majority of pools is functional, not only aesthetic, and it helps maintain the pool; it should not be overlooked.

 If certain human maneuvers are carried out, or if particular climatic conditions are present, the basin can emerge from the ground irreversibly, sometimes leading to its total loss.
-The monohull fiber basins, which are not damaged, can be replaced in the ground, but the concrete basins will have to be destroyed and rebuilt with the consequence. to impose a major project on owners and cash outflows of the order of $60,000 to $100,000.
+The vinyl liner pool, which are not damaged, can be replaced in the ground, but the concrete basins will have to be destroyed and rebuilt with the consequence. to impose a major project on owners and cash outflows of the order of $60,000 to $100,000.
 It is sometimes a responsibility to be shared with the pool technician who closes or maintains the pool; you have to know how to ask the right questions and make the appropriate observations to establish it.